 1 - Tetrahydrocannabinol (THC)

-THC is best known for its psychoactive properties — the effects often associated with feeling "high."
-It has also been studied for its potential role in areas including appetite, nausea, and sleep, though research is ongoing.
+It has also been studied for its potential role in areas such as appetite, nausea, and sleep, though research is still evolving and outcomes may vary.

 At present, Epidiolex is the only FDA-approved CBD-based prescription medication, indicated for specific seizure disorders.